 My iPhone battery is dying.
-I have an iPhone 6 – yes, I know – but I typically get a new iPhone every other generation so will be getting an iPhone 7 in Septemberish.
+I have an iPhone 6 – yes, I know – but I typically get a new iPhone every other generation so will be upgrading to the iPhone 7 in Septemberish.
 Anyways, I can’t wait until I get my new iPhone and my warranty has long expired – so what’s a girl to do?

 FRET NOT.
 We have had both of our kids’ iPhones battery die in the last year.
 We typically buy them refurbished iPhones from Gazelle – their warranty was pass due as well.
 But this little tip saved us from buying new phones or running and paying $79 at the Apple store.